 Carlee feels yoga is her therapy, glass of wine, and me time.
 It gives her a chance to reflect on her day, process thoughts, and re-center herself in the midst of this hectic and busy world.
 She wants to share this beautiful practice with all students so they can experience the amazing benefits this transformative practice has to offer.
 When Carlee teaches, it is her intention to share her passion for the physical, spiritual, and mental aspects of yoga, realizing each time she practices it changes who she is as a person and it is her joy and honor to be able to give back to this community through her teaching practice and hope that people find their own sense of peace and love each time they come to their mat.

-Besides yoga, world travel, food, music and writing feed Maggie’s soul.
-She’s fascinated by language, fueled by sunshine and moved by good tunes.
-Above all, she's grateful for this precious, messy life and the abundance of love she encounters within it!
+In addition to yoga, world travel, food, music and writing feed Maggie’s soul.
+She’s a language lover, sunshine seeker and groove mover!
+Above all, she's grateful for this precious, messy life and the adventure of the unfolding path.

 Shona’s approach and teaching style parallels her life: fierce, intimate, and ready.
 Her practice has evolved into a consistent and growing dialogue with her body and nervous system after disrupting three cervical discs in her spine and surviving a spinal cord injury earlier this year.
 It is her intention to help students refine and deepen their communication within their uniqueness, core and center, finding peace and joy as a byproduct of good health and good space.
 If parallel universes exist ShonaX most likely practices and performs with the internationally recognized Cirque du Soleil.